alexa221/alx-backend-storage/README.md

 # alx-backend-storage
-This repository contains all database projects implemented with MySQL advanced using NoSQL like Mongodb, Postgrel SQL.
+This repository contains all Advanced database projects implemented with NOSQL databases like Mongodb, Postgrel SQL.